overture-stack/website/markdown/documentation/song/installation/configuration/score.md

 ---
-title: Connecting Song to a Score Server
+title: Score Server Integration
 ---

 Song requires an object storage backend to store data files.
 A [Score](/documentation/score/) server must be configured for use with Song.
-Score can interact with any S3 API compatible backend, including AWS, Azure, and MinIO.
+Score is compatible with various S3 API compliant backends such as AWS, Azure, and MinIO.

-Song server MUST be pointed to a Score storage backend.
-Once your score server is ready, you will be able to connect it to your song configuration.
+To enable Song's integration with the Score server, you need to specify the Score storage backend in your Song server configuration.
+Once your Score server is set up, you can establish the connection with your Song configuration.

 ## Configuration Example

-Using the configurations file at `song-server-[version]/conf/application.yml`, set the correct values.
+To configure Score, modify the `application.yml` file located at `song-server-[version]/conf/application.yml` as follows:

-- **score:** The `score` section is <span style="color:red"> required</span> and contains the connection details to the score-server.
+- **score:** The `score` section is required and contains the connection details to the score-server.
 Input the score-server URL and an API Key that has both upload and download permission scopes.
 An API Key is owned by a user and has an expiry, so will need to be updated regularly.

-- **score-client-credentials:** The `score-client-credentials` profile  is <span style="color:blue">optional</span>, and contains the connection details to the score-server to be authentication though JWT instead of API Key.
+- **score-client-credentials:** The `score-client-credentials` profile is optional, and contains the connection details to the score-server to be authentication though a JWT instead of an API Key.
 If this profile is enabled, the default configurations defined in `score` will be overwritten.

 ```yaml
 score: